Rodney Atkins: Greatest Hits and Caught Up in the Country

 In September 2013, Atkins released the single "Doin' It Right", which peaked at 53 on the Country Airplay chart.
 It was followed in October 2014 by "Eat Sleep Love You Repeat", which was co-written by Walker Hayes and Ryan Bizarri.
 The latter song appears on Atkins' Greatest Hits compilation, released in February 2015.
 This album also includes ten of his previous singles, plus the album cut "About the South" from If You're Going Through Hell.

 In 2018, Atkins released a new single titled "Caught Up in the Country", which features the Fisk Jubilee Singers on backing vocals.
 This is the first single from an album of the same name, released via Curb on May 10, 2019.
 As with his other albums, Hewitt again serves as producer.
 The album includes a song written about Atkins' grandmother-in-law.
 "Caught Up in the Country" spent 57 weeks on the Country Airplay charts, setting a new record for the longest continuous run on that chart in May 2019.
 On August 21, Rodney Atkins released a second single titled, "Thank God for You".
 This was followed in 2021 by a cover of Anne Murray's "A Little Good News".

+Atkins released a new single in November 2024 titled "True South".
+He co-produced the track with Jordan Schmidt and co-wrote with Rose Falcon, Blake Redferrin, and Jake Saghi.
+This was followed in 2025 with "Watching You 2.0", a re-recording of "Watching You" with guest vocals from his son Elijah, who inspired the original song.